contractautomataproject/CARE/README.md

 A class <tt>TypedCALabel</tt> extending the class <tt>CALabel</tt> of <tt>CATLib</tt> is used to add the type of the parameter and the returned value to each action.
 Thus for a match between a request and an offer it is also required that their types are compatible (i.e. returned values are supertypes of the parameters of the complementary actions).

+### Formal Verification

+<tt>CARE</tt> has been formally modelled as a network of  stochastic timed automata and verified using the tool <tt>Uppaal</tt>.
+For more information check the README file located under the folder `src/spec/uppaal`.